 A competitor who has not received an acknowledgement of his entry within seven days after the closing entry date should make inquiries of the organisers.

-2.7 ACCEPTANCE OF SPORTING CODE, RULES AND REGULATIONS (GS 4.10.1)
+2.7 ACCEPTANCE OF SPORTING CODE, RULES AND REGULATIONS

-THE ENTRANTS AND COMPETITORS ARE REQUIRED TO KNOW, UNDERSTAND, ACCEPT AND ABIDE BY THE SPORTING CODE AND THE RULES AND REGULATIONS FOR THE EVENT, AND BY ENTERING ARE DEEMED TO ACCEPT THEM WITHOUT RESERVATION.
-THEY SHOULD APPRECIATE THAT THEY REPRESENT THE NATIONAL TEAM OF THEIR NAC AND THAT THEY SHOULD COMPETE IN A SPORTING MANNER AND THAT THEIR BEHAVIOUR MUST BE BEYOND REPROACH.
+THE ENTRANTS AND COMPETITORS ARE REQUIRED TO KNOW, UNDERSTAND, ACCEPT AND ABIDE BY THE SPORTING CODE, AND THE RULES AND REGULATIONS FOR THE EVENT AND THE FAI CODE OF ETHICS., AND BY ENTERING THE EVENT THEY ARE DEEMED TO ACCEPT THEM WITHOUT RESERVATION.
+THEY SHOULD APPRECIATE THAT THEY REPRESENT THE NATIONAL TEAM OF THEIR NAC AND THAT THEY SHOULD COMPETE SHALL ACT IN A SPORTING MANNER AND THAT THEIR BEHAVIOUR MUST BE BEYOND REPROACH.
+IN FIRST CATEGORY SPORTING EVENTS, THEY SHOULD APPRECIATE THAT THEY REPRESENT THE NATIONAL TEAM OF THEIR NAC OR, FOR FAI COMPETITORS, THE FAI.
+(GS 4.4.1 part)

 2.8 WAIVER